sttp-book/sttp-book/chapters/appendix/2020-midterm-preparation.md

 An overall overview of what you will do with it:

 1. Devise test cases using domain testing (i.e., specification testing, equivalence partitioning, and boundary analysis).
-4. Write JUnit test cases based on the tests you devised.
+2. Write JUnit test cases based on the tests you devised.
-5. Ask you to draw a Control-Flow Graph and use structural testing to complement your previously designed test suite.
+3. Draw a Control-Flow Graph and use structural testing to complement your previously designed test suite.
-6. Reflect about pre-, post-, and class invariants of the method under test.
+4. Reflect on pre-, post-, and class invariants of the method under test.

 You are free to: